yaya-sy/EntropyBasedCLDMetrics/README.md

 > python src/prepare_input_files.py -c data/Thomas/ -a <AUDIO_FOLDER> -m checkpoints/librispeech_360.arpa
 ```

 Where `<AUDIO_FOLDER>` is the path to the audio folder.
-In the case of thomas, the audio folder is located in the downoaded childes corpus.
+In the case of Thomas childes data, the audio folder is `recordings/raw/`

 ## Pepare the data for Librispeech regression model (Experiment 2B)